alexkh13/node-safebrowsing/README.md

   }]
 });

+// before you run checks for the first time
-safeBrowsing.start(); // optionally start update lifecycle
+// you have to start the update lifecycle safeBrowsing.start();

-safeBrowsing.check("http://google.com").then((results) => {
+// you can then immediately run a check without waiting for the update to complete safeBrowsing.check("http://google.com").then((results) => {
   if (results.length) {
     // url appears in one or more lists